CUHK-SE-Group/repair-agent/README.md

 ### Environment Preparation

+- Install the Python library dependencies listed in `requirements.txt`.

 - Modify the first line of `batch.sh` to use your own API key: `api_key='sk-xxx'`
     - To obtain an OpenAI API Key to start generation.
     - See [OpenAI Platform](https://platform.openai.com/api-keys) to understand how to get your own API key.